ibm-cloud-docs/powervs-vpc/deploy.md

 After you provision an instance, verify the success of the deployment by:

 - Checking the log files in {{site.data.keyword.bplong_notm}}.
 There shouldn't be any errors.
-- Trying out the access to the bastion host by using a SSH key.
+- Trying out the access to the bastion host by using an SSH key.
 Access should be possible.
 - Logging to all created VPC and PowerVS instances.
 Access should be possible.

 ## Next steps